top of page

 • Yes: Unless injured, no help necessary!

-• No: Move on to the next question
+• No: Continue to the next question.

 • As long as babies look healthy, place twigs parallel to one another along the top of the nest so that they are completely covering the opening.
 Leave them over night.
 Were the twigs disturbed?